arben-grepi/AnchorzUpTechnicalTask/README.md

 # AnchorzUpTechnicalTask

-A technical task project built using Node.js and Express.
-This application includes various utility libraries to enhance functionality, such as QR code generation, database interaction, and environment configuration.
+**A technical task for an application for the AnchorzUp junior developer position.**

 ## Prerequisites